TEUCG/Linux-user-clone/README.md

 Usage:<br>
 $ clone-user src_user_name new_user_name

-Make sure to set the back script with permissions to execute:<br>
+Make sure to set the bash script to have permissions to execute:<br>
 $ chmod u+x clone-user